 All hourly (including student) employees are required to enter time worked into Calvin University's online time card system.
 Hours should be entered daily and must be submitted electronically by 12:00 noon on the Monday following the end of a pay period.
 For more information on entering time, please visit our Time Entry process and policy page.

 Reimbursements are allowable for employees who have incurred business expenses.
 Stipends and Honoraria are alternative payment options for service rendered to employees and non-employees.
 For more information please visit our Reimbursements, Stipends and Honoraria process and policy page.

-Calvin College does not offer payroll advances.
+Calvin University does not offer payroll advances.

-Calvin College is required by the IRS to provide all employees with a Form W-2 for each calendar year worked.
+Calvin University is required by the IRS to provide all employees with a Form W-2 for each calendar year worked.
 A W-2 details an employee’s compensation and tax withholdings and is used to complete the employee’s annual tax return.
 For more information on receiving your W-2 (especially as regards consent to receive your W-2 electronically), please visit our W-2 Process and Policy page.